 At three weeks pregnant, it is time for the sperm to meet the egg.
 As we mentioned in week two, your partner’s sperm goes on a very difficult journey to fertilise your egg, but if it’s made it and you’ve conceived, this is the week when your baby will first start to form.
-What symptoms do you need to look out for and what advice is helpful at this stage?

 How big is my baby at three weeks pregnant?